-FULL PROPOSAL TEMPLATE INFORMATION REQUIRED WORD LIMIT This is a guide and is not intended to constrain the information you provide.
-An \ indicates mandatory information.
-If applying for Smart Ideas funding, update/expand on the teaminformation 560 words \Team Excellence detailed in your Concept.
-If applying for Research Programmes funding, describe the excellence of your team by telling us: the necessary skills and knowledge they have to deliver the proposed activities any relevant partnerships they have with domestic or international researchers that will help deliver the research and implement of Vision Mātauranga how they will manage the risks associated with the team itself including their complementary skills, knowledge and resources, and succession planning.
+INFORMATION REQUIRED This is a guide and is not intend mandatory fields. ed to constrain the information you provide.
+An asterisk indicates LIMIT Team Excellence If applying for Smart Ideas funding, update/expand on the team information detailed in your Concept.
+560 words If applying for Research Programmes funding, describe the excellence of your team by telling us: the necessary skills and knowledge they have to deliver the proposed activities any relevant partnerships they have with domestic or international researchers that will help deliver the research and implement of Vision Mātauranga how they will manage the risks associated with the team itself including their complementary skills, knowledge and resources, and succession planning.
 Do not include hyperlinks, images, video, or audio files.
-IMPACT If applying for Smart Ideas funding, expand on the benefits detailed in your \Benefit to 1120 words New Zealand Concept.
-If applying for Research Programmes funding, describe how your research delivers public benefit to New Zealand by clearly explaining: how your proposal responds to the investment signals (in the Endeavour Fund Investment Plan 2019 - 2021) the problem to be solved or the opportunity to be taken and how this is important/relevant to New Zealand the scale and extent of potential benefits from the proposed research any assumptions used to estimate the type and scale of the potential benefits and their scale and extent how the proposed research gives effect to Vision Mātauranga, including benefits to Māori (iwi, communities/groups, and/or businesses).
+IMPACT Benefit to New Zealand If applying for Smart Ideas funding, expand on the benefits detailed in your Concept.
+1120 words If applying for Research Programmes funding, describe how your research delivers public benefit to New Zealand by clearly explaining: how your proposal responds to the investment signals (in the Endeavour Fund Investment Plan 2019 - 2021) the problem to be solved or the opportunity to be taken and how this is important/relevant to New Zealand the scale and extent of potential benefits from the proposed research any assumptions used to estimate the type and scale of the potential benefits and their scale and extent how the proposed research gives effect to Vision Mātauranga, including benefits to Māori (iwi, communities/ groups, and/or businesses).
 You can use images but not hyperlinks, video, or audio files.

-Detail your implementation pathway(s) and how they will deliver public benefit to \Implementation 1120 words New Zealand by clearly explaining: Pathway(s) the key initiatives (and their timing) that will deliver the proposed impacts or how the project will be managed to test assumptions, clarify the implementation pathway, mitigate risk, and remove barriers to implementation how the pathway specification is appropriate to the stage of research how you are considering, identifying and responding to the needs, opportunities or contribution from Māori knowledge, resources and/or people to support the delivery of impact, or, if none are relevant the rationale for this position the strength of your current relationships with end users and partners, and/or how you plan to engage with them to develop and improve relationships relevant to the delivery of impact > the team's track record in delivering impact partnering arrangements where applicable, and if significant private benefit may accrue to an individual end user, how these arrangements will ensure broad benefit to New Zealand how your research is intended to be taken up by end or next users in order to deliver the benefits described in the Benefit to New Zealand section how you are sure you have freedom to operate in your proposed area of research
+INFORMATION REQUIRED WORD LIMIT This is a guide and is not intended to constrain the information you provide.
+An asterisk indicates mandatory fields.
+Implementation 1120 words Detail your implementation pathway(s) and how they will deliver Pathway(s) public benefit to New Zealand by clearly explaining: the key initiatives (and their timing) that will deliver the proposed impacts or how the project will be managed to test assumptions, clarify the implementation pathway, mitigate risk, and remove barriers to implementation how the pathway specification is appropriate to the stage of research how you are considering, identifying and responding to the needs, opportunities or contribution from Māori knowledge, resources and/or people to support the delivery of impact, or, if none are relevant the rationale for this position the strength of your current relationships with end users and partners, and/or how you plan to engage with them to develop and improve relationships relevant to the delivery of impact the team's track record in delivering impact partnering arrangements where applicable, and if significant private benefit may accrue to an individual end user, how these arrangements will ensure broad benefit to New how your research is intended to be taken up by end or next users in order to deliver the benefits described in the Benefit to New Zealand section how you are sure you have freedom to operate in your proposed area of research.
+You may include images but not hyperlinks, video, or audio files.
+560 words Team Impact Research Programmes only - Describe the mix of complementary findings commercially or non-commercially leading to include details of the creation of 'spin-off' companies, technical products etc. Post-contract Outcomes Explain how you plan to deliver impact from your proposed 280 words for New Zealand research after the contract period.
+Your statements should be categorised under the headings 2, 5 and 10 year horizons.
+Do not include references, hyperlinks, images, video, or audio statement.